pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 The destabilizing event in upward asymmetry stabilization is not loss, rejection, or abandonment.
 It is reciprocity.

-Symmetry actions by the object—expressions of interest, curiosity, or equivalence—introduce a narrative contradiction:
+Symmetry actions by the object such as expressions of interest, curiosity, or equivalence introduce a narrative contradiction:
 Why would a high-value object desire someone like me?

 This question cannot be resolved without collapsing either the object’s altitude or the self’s coherence.
 There is no stable interpretive frame in which symmetry preserves regulation.

 This produces not paranoia in the classical sense, but ontological disturbance.
 The system does not suspect harm; it confronts impossibility.
-The resulting affect is mortification, disgust, or abrupt revulsion—not toward the object, but toward the implication of equality.
+The resulting affect is mortification, disgust, or abrupt revulsion - not toward the object, but toward the implication of equality.

 ### Ghosting as Excision, Not Avoidance